MultiSafepay/docs/content/payment-methods/wallet/alipay/alipay-what-is-it.md

 ---
 ## What it is

-Alipay is a third-party mobile and online payment platform and is the Asian response to digital wallets.
-Customers use Alipay for all different kinds of transactions, from paying in-store and online to receiving international money transfers.
+Alipay is a third-party mobile online payment platform and is the Asian response to digital wallets.
+Customers use Alipay for a wide range of transactions, from paying in-store and online to receiving international money transfers.
 They can make transactions directly from their mobile devices easily with one-click options and contact-free via QR code or scanning.
-With these innovative payment solutions Alipay provides a seamless payment collection and convenient customer experience.
+With these innovative payment solutions, Alipay provides a seamless payment collection and convenient customer experience.
 Available for all MultiSafepay clients, this option is an innovative addition for European webshops.

 For any website with a Chinese target audience and international growth ambitions, Alipay is a highly recommended payment method.